error404-sp/50DaysOfJs/README.md

 * The check for 'AM' and 'PM' can be verified using endsWith String method
 * An extra 0 would be needed if the hours have single digit

+## Day 5
+### Write a function which accepts a string argument and returns the count of characters between the first and last character 'X'
+* indexOf and lastIndexOf are the methods on String which returns the position of the given string in the input string from start and end respectively
+* If the match is not found, these methods return -1